uk_pv / README.md

 UK PV dataset

-Domestic photovoltaic (PV) solar generation data from the United Kingdom.
-This dataset contains data from over 30,000 solar PV systems from 2010 to 2025.
+Domestic solar photovoltaic (PV) power generation data from the United Kingdom.
+This dataset contains data from over 30,000 solar PV systems.
+The dataset spans 2010 to 2025.
 The dataset is updated with new data every few months.

 All PV systems in this dataset report cumulative energy generation every 30 minutes.
-This data is much less noisy because it represents a true accumulation of the total energy generated in the last half hour.
+This data represents a true accumulation of the total energy generated in the last half hour.
 This cumulative value is calculated on the meter itself.
+As such, the 30-minute data is generally of high quality and low noise.

-The data is recorded by professional meters, wired into the AC side.
+The data is recorded by professional meters, wired into the AC side of the inverter.

 This dataset is made possible by Sheffield Solar.